lithnet/access-manager-docs/help-and-support/powershell-help/New-AmsComputerAuthorizationRule.md

 PS C:\> New-AmsComputerAuthorizationRule -AmsGroupId $group.Id -PrincipalsAllowedLaps 'DOMAIN\AuthorizedLapsReaders' -LapsMaximumAccessDuration 1:00:00
 ```

-This example creates a new authorization rule, that allows all members of the `DOMAIN\AuthorizedLapsReaders` group to access the LAPS password for all devices in the AMS group named `My devices`, and expires the LAPS password after one hour.
+This example creates a new authorization rule, that allows all members of the \`DOMAIN\AuthorizedLapsReaders\` group to access the LAPS password for all devices in the AMS group named \`My devices\`, and expires the LAPS password after one hour.

 ### Example 2
 ```powershell
 PS C:\> New-AmsComputerAuthorizationRule -AadTenantId '2b693132-7e65-4603-b508-910a2b4487c8' -PrincipalsAllowedLaps 'DOMAIN\AuthorizedLapsReaders' -UserRequestReason Required
 ```

-This example creates a new authorization rule, that allows all members of the `DOMAIN\AuthorizedLapsReaders` group to access the LAPS password for all devices in the specified Microsoft Entra tenant, and specifies that the user must provide a reason when requesting access to the LAPS password
+This example creates a new authorization rule, that allows all members of the \`DOMAIN\AuthorizedLapsReaders\` group to access the LAPS password for all devices in the specified Microsoft Entra tenant, and specifies that the user must provide a reason when requesting access to the LAPS password

 ### Example 3
 ```powershell
 PS C:\> New-AmsComputerAuthorizationRule -AdContainer 'OU=Devices,DC=domain,DC=local' -PrincipalsAllowedLaps 'DOMAIN\AuthorizedLapsReaders' -NotificationChannelsSuccess 'Email domain admins' -NotificationChannelsFailure 'Email domain admins'
 ```

-This example creates a new authorization rule, that allows all members of the `DOMAIN\AuthorizedLapsReaders` group to access the LAPS password for all devices in the specified Active Directory OU.
+This example creates a new authorization rule, that allows all members of the \`DOMAIN\AuthorizedLapsReaders\` group to access the LAPS password for all devices in the specified Active Directory OU.
 It also specifies the audit channels to notify on the event a user triggers this rule.

 ### Example 4
 ```powershell
 PS C:\> New-AmsComputerAuthorizationRule -AdGroup 'DOMAIN\FinanceServers' -PrincipalsAllowedJit 'DOMAIN\FinanceAdmins' -RuleExpiryDate "2025-03-01"
 ```

-This example creates a new authorization rule, that allows all members of the `DOMAIN\FinaanceAdmins` group to JIT into the servers contained within the `FinanceServers` group.
+This example creates a new authorization rule, that allows all members of the \`DOMAIN\FinanceAdmins\` group to JIT into the servers contained within the \`FinanceServers\` group.
 The rule is set to expire on 1st March 2025

 ## PARAMETERS